pauloelias/gatsby-tailwind-emotion-starter/README.md

 6.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-7. **`babel-plugin-macros.config.js`**: This file helps us configure Tailwind CSS macros to be used with Emotion, our CSS-in-JS tool of choice.
+7. **`babel-plugin-macros.config.js`**: This file helps us configure Tailwind CSS macros to be used with [Emotion](https://emotion.sh), our CSS-in-JS tool of choice.

 8.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.
+By default we are injecting Tailwind's [base styles](https://tailwindcss.com/docs/adding-base-styles/#app) into the browser.

 9.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).